The Ticking Time Bomb: Why 'Harvest Now, Decrypt Later' Makes Quantum-Proof Encryption Essential for Businesses Today

 Conclusion: Act Before It's Too Late

-Quantum-proof encryption isn't a luxury for tomorrow—it's a necessity today.
-With HNDL attacks turning every data breach into a potential time bomb, businesses must prioritize PQC to safeguard their future.
+Quantum-proof encryption isn't a luxury for tomorrow — it's a necessity today.
+With HNDL attacks turning every data breach into a potential time bomb, businesses must prioritize post-quantum cryptography to safeguard their future.
 Don't let your encrypted files become tomorrow's open secrets.
 Start assessing your vulnerabilities, implement quantum-resistant measures, and stay ahead of the curve.
-The quantum era is here; is your business ready?